From Chip Heath’s book “Decisive

 • Ask disconfirming questions– “we can ask questions that are more likely to surface contrary information.” (p.
 96)

-• Look for base rates (outside views) and take it seriously.
+• Look for the base rates (outside view), and be careful of the inside view.

 “What we’ve seen so far is a very simple rule for analyzing your options: Take the outside view.
 You should distrust the inside view—those glossy pictures in your head—and instead get out of your head and consult the base rates.
 Sometimes those numbers are readily available, as on TripAdvisor or Yelp.
 Sometimes you might have to cobble them together yourself.
 If neither of those options is possible, try consulting an expert for their estimates of the base rates.”